-The Board holds regular monthly meetings to be held every last Thursday of each month unless agreed otherwise in accordance with the agreement during the March 28, 2019 Board meeting.
-This was also adopted for the 2020 scheduled meetings of the Board.
+The Board holds regular monthly meetings held every last Thursday of each month unless agreed otherwise.
+The schedule for the entire year 2021 BOD meeting was presented during the February 26, 2021 Board meeting where BOD concurred on the presented schedule.

-In 2020, there were twelve (12) BOD meetings conducted to evaluate and approve various matters related to LLFC's operations.
+In 2021, there were twelve (12) BOD meetings conducted to evaluate and approve various matters related to LLFC's operations.